jwdebelius/q2-sidle/docs/source/database_preperation.rst

 The next step is to extract a region of the database.
 Alignment with the SMURF algorithm relies on extracting the exact k-mer to be aligned with your ASVs, so the primer pair and read length must match exactly.
 Unlike other techniques, there is, unfortunately, no "good enough" approach.
 To maximize memory efficiency, the database is also prepared by expanding degenerate nucleotides and collapsing duplicated k-mers into a single sequence.

-First, the region is extracted from the pre-filtered database using the ``extract-reads`` function from the `q2-feature-classifier`_ plugin.
+First, the region is extracted from the pre-filtered database using the ``extract-reads`` function from the `feature classifier`_ plugin.
 As an example, we’ll look at extracting a region between 316F and 484R using the second primer pair from the SMURF paper (5’-``TCCTACGGGAGGCAGCAG``-3’) and (5’-``TATTACCGCGGCTGCTGG``-3’).

 .. code:: bash